Skip over main navigation

 Lying in magnificent countryside next to a sweeping section of Hadrian's Wall and based at the site of Magna Roman Fort, the Roman Army Museum is an authentic and dramatic tribute to Rome’s extraordinary military legacy.
 Step into the life of a Roman soldier and experience life on the front line of Emperor Hadrian’s formidable British frontier.

-• Booking and Visiting FAQ's
+• Visiting FAQ's

-Booking and Visiting FAQ's
+Visiting FAQ's

-Have you got questions about what to expect when you arrive or how to book?
-Take a look at our Frequently Asked Questions page which answers some of our visitors most popular queries.
+Have you got questions about what to expect when you arrive or how to get your tickets?
+Our Frequently Asked Questions page answers some of our visitors most popular queries such as opening times, ticket prices and more.

 • Day Planner